 Carefully take out the Dutch oven, it will be very hot!

 Remove the lid and gently lift the bread, with the parchment paper, and place inside.
 Cover with the lid and bake for 30-35 minutes.
 Then remove the lid and bake for 5-10 more minutes.
 All ovens are different, so start checking after 5 minutes.
-You want a crispy and golden brown crust.
+You want a crispy and golden brown crust, but not burnt.

 -

-Take the bread out of the dutch oven and let it cool down for about 30 minutes before slicing it.
+Take the bread out of the dutch oven and let it cool down for minimum 30 minutes before slicing it.

 Alisa McGrath